WILD ALASKAN

 Get to know YOUR FISHERMAN

-In August, I fly it home to Maine, where I deliver it straight to my customers.
+In August, when the fishing season is over, I bring that same salmon home to Maine and deliver it directly to my customers.

 Person in red and black waterproof gear holding a large fish on a rocky beach at sunset.